walterhiggins/WMPJS/book-outline.md

 ... and so on.
 In programming terms, something which the player *has* is called a *property* while something which the player *does* is called a *method*.
 Methods are just functions which belong to an object.

 #### How to make an Object
-In Javascript creating a new object is easy.
+In JavaScript creating a new object is easy.
 Here's an example you can try at the in-game prompt:

     /js var myFirstObject = { name: 'steve', job: 'minecrafter' }

-To create an object in Javascript you start with the curly bracket `{` followed by a *key* , a colon `:`and then a value.
+To create an object in JavaScript you start with the curly bracket `{` followed by a *key* , a colon `:`and then a value.
 You can separate each key-value pair using the comma `,`.
 You finish the object definition with a closing curly bracket `}`.
 The object example above has 2 key-value pairs.
 It has a *name* and a *job*.
 You can find out what's inside an object if you know its keys:

     /js myFirstObject.name
     > "steve"